dorlib/golang-websocket-chat/README.md

 # golang-websocket-chat
-simple web chat application using websocket and golang.
+simple web chat application using websocket and written with golang.